SModelS/smodels/docs/manual/source/RunningSModelS.rst

 .. _parameterFileModel:

   * **model**: pathname to the Python file that defines the particle content of the BSM model or to a SLHA file containing QNUMBERS blocks for the BSM particles (see :ref:`Basic Input <BasicInput>`).
 The Python file can be given either in Unix file notation ("/path/to/model.py") or as Python module path ("path.to.model").
 Defaults to *share.models.mssm* which is a standard MSSM.
 See smodels/share/models folder for more examples.
 Directory name can be omitted; in that case, the current working directory as well as smodels/share/models are searched for.
+If not defined, it will assume the input file is a SLHA file containing QNUMBERS for the particles in the model.

 .. _promptWidth: